 If you’re drowning in student loan payments every month, you’ve probably wondered “Should I refinance my student loans?”
-Refinancing can absolutely take some of the pressure off and it can save you a lot of money over time.
+Refinancing student loans can absolutely take some of the pressure off and it can save you a lot of money over time.
 But of course, it’s important to know what you’re getting into first.

 What does student loan refinancing mean?

 In short, student loan refinancing means taking out a new loan to replace your existing student loan(s).
 People typically do this to lower their interest rates and get different repayment terms.

+How does refinancing student loans work?
 You can refinance your student loans with the same lender you already have (if they offer you a better rate based on your new credit/income), or go to a different lender.
 It can't hurt to shop around to make sure you get the best deal!

 Note that while you can refinance your existing private and federal loans, you can only get the new loan from a private lender.
 Since federal student loan rates are fixed by law, you can't refinance a loan from federal to federal.
-It can only go from federal to private or private to private.
+It can only go from federal to private student loans or private to private.

-Student loan refinancing vs. consolidation
+Student loan refinancing vs. student loan consolidation

-Consolidation is a type of refinancing where you combine multiple existing loans into one.
+Consolidation is a type of refinancing student loans where you combine multiple existing loans into one.
 With consolidation, the interest rate doesn't always change.
 It could be the same you had before, just in a different package that streamlines your repayment schedule.

 For instance, you might have 10 separate student loans from different lenders, and you're hoping to group them all into just one loan with one monthly payment to worry about.
 If you consolidate your loan, you take out one big new loan and use it to pay off your 10 smaller loans.